BrainBaitDev/NeuroIndex/README.md

 If writes are ongoing, the snapshot reflects the state at the command time

 ## 4. Start NeuroIndex HTTP Server
-In a third terminal:
+In a third terminal launch the process:

-Launch the process:
 ```
 ./target/release/neuroindex-http --port 8080 --shards 16 --capacity 65536 --log-level info --persistence-dir ./data
 ```